ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 ## Multiprocessor Scheduler
 Accessing memory from another processor can be expensive, so there's often a global queue for all jobs.
 All CPUs pull from the global queue.
 This has low response time and allows for global priorities to move high-priority jobs to CPUs running low-priority jobs, but communication is expensive, and cache locality is lost when a job moves between CPUs.

 Another method to rebalance multiple CPUs is a periodic rebalancer, which moves jobs from cores with many jobs to those with few jobs.
-It runs every few seconds, so it'
+It runs every few seconds, so it's good for turnaround time but not great for response time.